huggingface/blog/community-update.md

 Pull requests and discussions are available today under the [community tab](https://huggingface.co/gpt2/discussions) and for all repositories type: models, datasets, and Spaces.
 Any member of the community can create and participate in discussions and pull requests.

-It's the biggest update ever done to the HF hub and we can't wait to see the community members start collaborating with it.
+It's the biggest update ever done to the HF hub and we can't wait to see the community start collaborating with it.

-We also think the new "Community" tab aligns with proposals in ethical AI stuff throughout the years.
-Feedback and iterations have a central place in the development of an ethical and saine machine learning software.
-(Those needs to exchange on datasets & models date back to the beginning of the. )We really believe having it in your toolset will unlock new kind of positive patterns in ML.
+We also think the new "Community" tab will unlock new ways of interaction around machine learning.
+Feedback and iterations have a central place in the development of an ethical and healthy machine learning process.
+We really believe having this in our collective toolset will unlock new kind of positive patterns in ML.

 ## About discussions